Dr Ai Lyn Tan

 I am a University College Cork medical graduate; I have been in academic rheumatology in Leeds since 2001, and was awarded Young Investigator Awards from the British Society for Rheumatology and the Asia Pacific League of Associations for Rheumatology.

-My main research interests include osteoarthritis and early inflammatory arthritis including rheumatoid and psoriatic arthritis, muscle conditions, high-resolution imaging techniques: MRI, ultrasound and positron emission tomography (supported by the British Medical Association Doris Hillier Award).
-I have published widely in peer-reviewed journals and given invited plenary lectures in these areas, and oversees several research projects including clinical trials as principal investigator.
+My main research interests include applying high-resolution imaging techniques: MRI, ultrasound and positron emission tomography (supported by the British Medical Association Doris Hillier Award) to understand the pathogenesis of muscle conditions, osteoarthritis and early inflammatory arthritis including rheumatoid and psoriatic arthritis,.
+I have published widely in peer-reviewed journals and given invited plenary lectures in these areas, and supervised several research projects including clinical trials as principal investigator.

 I am an active member of the medical community on twitter, where I share medical and scientific knowledge, and promote physical activity for health, and have lectured about my experience globally.